Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more

 Russell Wilson, Bobby Wagner, Sebastian Janikowski and Neiko Thorpe were named captains

 Carroll made the announcement of the team vote for captains in leading off his meeting with the media.
 Wilson has been the sole offensive captain for every season since 2013, his second year.
-Wagner has been a captain three of the last four years (solo in 2015 and sharing it with Kam Chancellor in 2017).
-For Janikowski and Thorpe it is the first time the two have been a special teams captain (Janikowski obviously in his first year with the team).
-Departed punter Jon Ryan had been a special teams captain each of the last four years, sharing the duties in 2016 with the equally departed DeShawn Shead.
+Wagner has been a captain three of the past four years (solo in 2015 and sharing it with Kam Chancellor in 2017).
+For Janikowski and Thorpe, it is the first time the two have been a special-teams captain (Janikowski obviously in his first year with the team).
+Departed punter Jon Ryan had been a special-teams captain each of the past four years, sharing the duties in 2016 with the equally departed DeShawn Shead.

 Most Read Sports Stories